nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

   creates a `Build` object for each build name in the text file.
 If there are duplicate build names in the text file or the text file does not exist, respective error messages will be printed out.
 The `loadComponent()` method is called for each build name in the text file.
 The `loadComponent()` method reads the text file with the path `COMPONENT_FILE_PATH` and creates a `Component` object for each component in the text file.
 These `Component` objects are then added to the `Build` object.
 If the text file does not exist, an error message will be printed out.
+The diagram only shows the loading of 3 components, but the `loadComponent()` method works the same for the other components that are not mentioned.

 #### Save